tisztamo/Junior/prompt.md

 Requirements:

-The div in PromptDisplay should never be wider than the screen.
+The pre should not be wider than the screen.
 Allow wrapping of the text!
 add an extra div if needed.
 Use tailwind utility classes.